80grams butterat room temperature + 30 grs. to brush the bread after baking.

 Sugar to decorate the bread at the end.

 Place the 4 eggs, margarine, salt and half of the sugar in the mixer bowl.
-Using the Hook attachment start working the dough for about 2 minutes.
+Using the paddle attachment start working the dough for about 2 minutes.
 Add the All-purpose flour in small amounts alternating with the water.
 Add the dry active yeast and mix until well combined.

 Continue now by adding one at a time the butter, the orange zest, the rest of the sugar and the orange blossom essence, mixing well after each addition until soft dough forms.